 SDS uses full face masks equipped with communication units.
 Divers can speak to one another as well as a tender and/or customer on the surface.
 Communication while underwater enhances safety and efficiency while also allowing the diver to keep the customer informed of the progress/conditions of a particular job on a continual basis.

 High definition digital photo/video are used during inspections to document damage and condition of hulls, props, seawalls, water intakes, aging docking, etc. Copies of all photos/videos are immediately supplied to the customer on site to allow quick assessment and diagnosis.
+Aerial and underwater drones also allow extended photography and inspection services when needed.

 Lift Bags and Recovery Gear